woefe/ytcc/README.md

 # Don't download videos longer than 'max_duration' seconds.
 # 0 disables the limit.
 max_duration = 9000

+# Restrict filenames to only ASCII characters and avoid "&" and spaces in filenames
+restrict_filenames = off
 ```

 ### mpv configuration